howbuildingsfail/LM358synth/README.md

 I'm not sure where the little squares in the circuit diagram should be connected.
 Maybe they aren't connected at all...

 [https://e2e.ti.com/blogs_/archives/b/thesignal/archive/2012/11/27/the-unused-op-amp-what-to-do]

+...
+Having implemented it, this is correct - or correct enough!